-- In only blocks tracking by third-party sites, but not the first party sites like nytimes.com, facebook.com or google.com.
+- It only blocks tracking by third-party sites, but not first-party sites like nytimes.com, facebook.com or google.com.

 - Only cookies that contain tracking IDs are disallowed.

-- It also works in Private/Incognito, but it takes a lot of time to learn.
+- It also works in Private/Incognito, but learning takes a lot of time.

 - Whitelist domains.